Prestes16/bags-shield-security/docs/method/hard-public.md

-﻿# Método público — HARD / anti-fantasia
+﻿# Public method — HARD (anti-fantasy)

-Nosso padrão: **ética + evidência + produção**.
+Our standard: **ethics + evidence + real delivery**.

 ---

-## Princípios
+## Principles
-1) Escopo e regras primeiro
+1) Scope & rules first
-2) Evidência > pressa
+2) Evidence > speed
-3) Nada inventado (código real, ambiente controlado)
+3) Nothing invented (real code, controlled environment)
-4) Clareza brutal (reprodução simples)
+4) Brutal clarity (simple reproduction)
-5) Mitigação junto (correção + regressão)
+5) Mitigation included (fix + regression)
-6) Nada fora de escopo, nada em produção
+6) Nothing out of scope, nothing in production

 ---

-## Fluxo
+## Workflow
-- Escolhe alvo + domínio (auth/webhooks/multi-tenant/accounting)
+- Pick a target + a domain (auth/webhooks/multi-tenant/accounting)
-- Define invariante (o que “sempre deveria ser verdade”)
+- Define an invariant (what should always be true)
-- Busca quebra no código real
+- Find a break in real code
-- Valida em laboratório
+- Validate in a lab
-- Reporta com impacto realista + mitigação
+- Report with realistic impact + mitigation

 ---

-## Medimos qualidade por
+## We measure quality by
-- reprodutibilidade
+- reproducibility
-- precisão (sem exagero)
+- precision (no hype)
-- ética/escopo
+- ethics/scope adherence
-- utilidade (mitigação e testes)
+- usefulness (mitigation + tests)